Photo courtesy of The Shook Museum - Clyde, Haywood County NC

 Acknowledgements; Martin Maney; 1752-1830, A Revolutionary War Soldier and Related Families; Milus Bruce Maney, c1999; pp; 1,9,21,23., et al.; State Archives of Tennessee

-- Pondering the legacy of both men-10 generations later-their descendants still living in Western NC and beyond.
+- Pondering the legacy of both men.
+Ten generations later their descendants are still living in Western NC and beyond.

-- Thinking of those 10 generations living in the same general area-you can see how and why our rich dialect, traditions, and general culture have survived even until now.
+- Thinking of those ten generations living in the same general area you can see how and why our rich dialect, traditions, and general culture have survived even until now.